Seteco/Somorrostro/statsd.md

    Sampling rate is supported (check below).

-   When a timer or histogram is not collected and the setting is not to show gaps on the charts (the default), the last value will be shown, until a data collection event changes it.
+   When a timer or histogram is not collected and the setting is not to show gaps on the charts (the default), zero will be shown, until a data collection event changes it.

 - **Sets**